Ōwhiro Bay

 Ōwhiro Bay is a southern suburb of Wellington, New Zealand, that overlooks Cook Strait.
 It is situated west of the larger suburb of Island Bay.

 The official name of the suburb was changed from Owhiro Bay to Ōwhiro Bay (with macron) by the New Zealand Geographic Board on 21 June 2019.
-The Bay and stream are named after the navigator Whiro, who landed the waka Nukutere there, and has been historically settled by the Kati Mamoe, Ngati Ira and Ngai Tara tribes.
+The Bay and stream are named after the navigator Whiro, who landed the waka Nukutere there, and has been historically settled by the Kāti Māmoe, Ngāti Ira and Ngāi Tara tribes.

 The suburb has been an industrial area of southern Wellington since the 1950s with the opening of Bata Shoes and the Southern Landfill (1976).

+History

+Ōwhiro Bay has been the site of several shipwrecks.
+In October 1903, the medium-sized timber barquentine La Bella was run aground, although it was floated off a few weeks later.
+The Yung Pen, a Taiwanese squid boat, foundered in 1982.